fernandohu/quickstart-java-springboot-batch-maven/README.md

-# Java with SpringBoot + Maven Quickstart
+# Java with Spring Boot Batch + Maven Quickstart

 Project startup with Docker, Java and Spring Boot Batch + Maven.

 When this application is run, an in-memory database is automatically set up with content that is in the following file:

-/app/src/resources/schema-all.sql
+`/app/src/resources/schema-all.sql`

-The Spring Boot batch application is configured with one Job that has one single Step (see BatchConfiguration).
+The Spring Boot batch application is configured with one Job that has one single Step (see `BatchConfiguration`).

-The Step reads data from the "people" table (PersonItemReader), then it processes the records using a `processor` (PersonItemProcessor) and finally it updates the database using a `writer` (PersonItemWriter).
+The Step reads data from the "people" table (`PersonItemReader`), then it processes the records using a `processor` (`PersonItemProcessor`) and finally it updates the database using a `writer` (`PersonItemWriter`).

-After the end of the Job execution, the JobCompletionNotificationListener is triggered to notify the end of the execution.
+After the end of the Job execution, the class `JobCompletionNotificationListener` is triggered to notify the end of the execution.

 ## Requirements